howardyclo/Kaggle-Quora-Question-Pairs/README.md

 ## Abstract
 In the *Quora Question Pairs* competition, we were challenged to tackle the natural language processing (NLP) problem, given the question pairs, classify whether question pairs are duplicates or not.
 This report describes our team's solution, which acheives **top 10% (305/3307)** in this competition.

+## Disclaimer
+Some parts of our solution are referenced from the *kernel* and *discussion*.
+We are really appreciated to those amazing people in the *Kaggle* community who shared their knowledge selflessly.

 ## Team Membors
 - 羅右鈞 105062509
     - Text preprocessing: Automatic spelling error correction